vtjeng/vtjeng.github.io/index.md

 deploy machine learning in large-scale production systems, with a focus on reducing engineering effort and scope for errors.
 (See [technical details](https://arxiv.org/abs/2304.13033)).

-Outside of work, I also study robustness in machine learning.
-My hobbies include photography and making time-lapse videos, as well as hiking the United States' breathtaking network of national and state parks.
+Outside of work, my hobbies include photography, Cuban salsa, and hiking.

 # Research